-The sustainability strategy shows the Airports' commitment to become a net zero carbon airport by 2033, prioritising zero carbon airport operations and minimising carbon offsets and how it wants to fulfil its target ahead of the UK wide target of 2050.
-Despite rising passenger numbers the airport has reduced its carbon emissions by 33% since 2013.
+The sustainability strategy shows the Airports' commitment to become a net zero carbon airport by 2033, prioritising zero carbon airport operations and minimising carbon offsets and how it aims to fulfil its target ahead of the UK wide target of 2050.
+The Climate Change Adaptation Climate Report for 2021 is also available on the airport website.